timetag/timetag.github.io/docs/installation.rst

 * Configure (Backend)

-  The backend asks for this path when you run it for the first time.
+  The backend asks for the path to the extracted site-packages when you run it for the first time.

-  The computer which runs the backend will do the number crunching and it would make sense to put it on the computer which has the timetag files so the (potentially large) files do not have to be copied around.
-That is just a recommendation, though.
-In the frontend (installed by the ETA-Setup-x.x.x.exe) you can then specify the ip of the computer running the backend, which can just be localhost and a port of your choice if you run back and front end on the same PC.
+  The computer which runs the backend will do the number crunching and it might be advantageous to run it on the computer which has the timetag files so the (potentially large) files do not have to be copied around.
+This is just a recommendation, though.
+In the frontend (installed by the ETA-Setup-x.x.x.exe) you can then specify the ip of the computer running the backend, which can just be localhost if you run back and front end on the same PC.

-  TODO: The ip stuff should maybe be more precise but I was not sure anymore...

 * Verify the Installation